 3. Museum of East Asian Art

 The Museum of East Asian Art is the only museum in the UK solely dedicated to the arts and cultures of East and South East Asia, housing a unique collection of inspiring and curriculum-friendly objects.
-The museum’s learning team have selected a series of activities for primary school-aged children inspired by the museum’s extensive collection, to allow the museum to continue to be a source of inspiration and discovery during this difficult time.
+The museum’s learning team have selected a series of activities for primary school-aged children inspired by the museum’s extensive collection, to allow the museum to be a source of inspiration and discovery from home.

 4. City of Bath World Heritage Site